-Upon receiving a request for a reverse delegation of an immediate subdomain of 193.in-addr.arpa or 194.in-addr.arpa, the RIPE NCC will first check if all of the corresponding address space has been allocated to the requesting IR.
+Upon receiving a request for a reverse delegation of an immediate subdomain of 193.in-addr.arpa, 194.in-addr.arpa, 195.in-addr.arpa, or 62.in-addr.arpa the RIPE NCC will first check if all of the corresponding address space has been allocated to the requesting IR.
 If the request is for a /24, then a check will be made as to whether some or all of the address space has been assigned.
 If the required allocation (assignment) has been made, the following services will be performed:

-1. Access to the primary and secondary servers specified in the domain object will be tested.

-2. Data for any already registered reverse zones in the corresponding address space will be forwarded to the requesting organisation, for inclusion in the newly defined reverse zone files.
-(If the reverse delegation is made, further responsibility for past delegations is transferred to the requesting organisation.)

-3. The reverse domain name server will be tested using the information provided in the request.
+- 1. Access to the primary and secondary servers specified in the domain object will be tested. - 2.
+Data for any already registered reverse zones in the corresponding address space will be forwarded to the requesting organisation, for inclusion in the newly defined reverse zone files.
+(If the reverse delegation is made, further responsibility for past delegations is transferred to the requesting organisation.) - 3.
+The reverse domain name server will be tested using the information provided in the request.